 We were phoned today by one of the many well-wishers who keep us informed.
-They had seen online a post (please refer here to the estimable blog To Hatch a Crow *) — whose editor seems always ‘to have his finger on the pulse’ — which they thought might be of interest; and indeed it was.
-We contacted the author of the critical piece ‘Touching the Void: When Writers Lose the Plot!’, which he had posted on the 10/07/2018.
+They had seen online a post — please refer here to the estimable blog To Hatch a Crow* (whose editor seems always to have his finger on the pulse!) — which they thought might be of interest: and indeed, so it was.
+We contacted him, the author of the critical piece: ‘Touching the Void — When Writers Lose the Plot!’, which he had posted on the 10/07/2018.
 Very kindly he gave us permission to quote him and we will do so, but to begin with we would like to give something of the background.

 * * * * *